kapsay/SecureSoftwareSupplyChain/README.md

-# Secure Software Supply Chain (S3C)
+# Secure Software Supply Chain (S3C) in Serverless world
 ## Binary Authorization with Cloud Run

 ## tl;dr (before jumping to code)
 Building a secure software supply chain is a relatively new topic.
 [New compliance and regulations requirements](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) will challenge organizations to think differently about Software Security.
-Many recent hacks have shown us time and again that traditional methods of simply keeping the code in private repositories, doing regular repo scans and runtime scans will not be sufficient in future.
+Many recent hacks have shown us time and again that traditional methods of simply keeping code in private repositories, doing regular repo scans and runtime scans will not be sufficient in future.

-This document tries to define what Secure Software Supply Chain is, why it is important, what are the key challenges in building it and also, demonstrates a no-ops method to build a S3C using Cloud Run, Cloud Build and Binary Authorization in Google Cloud.
+This blog tries to define what Secure Software Supply Chain is, why it is important, what are the key challenges in building it and also, demonstrates a no-ops method to build a S3C using Cloud Run, Cloud Build and Binary Authorization in Google Cloud.

 ## Problem Statement
-Security is a major pillar of any Cloud Adoption Framework and Operating Model you pick from any Cloud Provider.
+Security is a major pillar of a Cloud Adoption Framework and Operating Model you pick from any Cloud Provider.
 It is definitely an Important pillar at Google Cloud.
 Adopting cloud at scale with all security measures and compliance controls in place can be a daunting task for an organization.
-One of the primary reasons for this is these threats being available at many layers of the "stack".
+One of the primary reasons for this is modern threats hits at many layers of the "stack".
 When I say stack it comprises of all the components involved in serving your users and/or applications.

-Software architecture and the software delivery is also very complex with several tools added in the develop, build and release chain.
-Many times security tools and policies are treated as external entities of this chain.
+Modern software architecture and the software delivery is also getting very complex with several tools added in the develop, build and release chain.
+Many times security tools and policies are introduced as external entities in this chain.

-As we all know that Security is a very deep and wide topic and we can not possibly address every security aspect in a single article (or even a book), so let's focus on this Software Supply Chain in this article and explore a little more.
+As we all know that Security is a very deep and wide topic, and we can not possibly address every security aspect in a single article (or even a book), so let's focus on this Secure Software Supply Chain aka S3C here and explore it in detail.

 ## What is Secure Software Supply Chain aka S3C
 So first let's try to define Software Supply Chain and some of the vulnerabilities that can be introduced through it.

-At a high level, we all already know how a food supply chain look like.
+At a high level, probably we all know how a food supply chain look like.
 Take one example; eggs.
-Eggs are produced in large poultry farms and before coming to your breakfast plate, it has gone thru some journey.
-Below picture somewhat shows that journey.
+Eggs are produced in large poultry farms and before coming to your breakfast plate, they go through a journey.
+Picture below tries to shows that journey.

 ![S3C Eggs Example](pics/sssc-eggs.png)

 Code has a similar journey.
 It has to go thru several steps before it starts serving traffic in production.
-While everyone's pipelines are different, this picture shows some of the common steps used in software release pipelines.
+While everyone's build-release pipelines are different, this picture shows some of the common steps used in software release pipelines.

 ![S3C Example](pics/sssc-sw.png)

-Now, there is a fundamental security gap here. **What is making sure that only an "Approved" and "Intended" software can be deployed in the targeted environment?**  In egg supply chain example; how will you make sure that some malicious actor is not putting "Bad Eggs" in the grocery store shelf?
-As you can guess, one bad egg can have a severe health impact on this grocery chain's customers.
+Now, there is a fundamental security gap here. **What is making sure that only an "Approved" and "Intended" software can be deployed in the targeted environment?** In egg supply chain example; how will you make sure that some malicious actor is not putting "Bad Eggs" in the grocery store shelf and you end up buys those bad eggs?
+As you can guess, one bad egg on the shelf can have a severe health impact on this grocery chain's customers.
 Same way what is preventing a malicious actor (internal or external) to inject a bad dependency in the software supply chain that can cause major security issues for an organization?

-Many examples pop-up very frequently these days and the impact is such that in **recent ["Executive Order on Improving the Nation’s Cybersecurity"](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) federal government put a specific section (Section 4) about "Enhancing Software Supply Chain Security"**
+Many such security gaps pop-up very frequently these days in some major software platforms and impacts organizations of any size.
+The impacts of broken software supply chains are such that in **recent ["Executive Order on Improving the Nation’s Cybersecurity"](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) federal government put a specific section (Section 4) about "Enhancing Software Supply Chain Security"**

 Section 4.e.3 specifically calls out to employ automated tools, or comparable processes, to maintain trusted source code supply chains, thereby ensuring the integrity of the code.

-This is a fundamental change in how we traditionally thought about security mostly as an afterthought in software delivery.
+This is a fundamental change in how we traditionally thought about software security, mostly as an afterthought in software delivery.

-Another major challenge that is raised by this is the introduction of many tools in the software supply chain + operations of those tools + effort to integrate those tools.
+Another major challenge that is introduced by this is the introduction of many tools in the software supply chain + operations of those tools + effort to integrate those tools.
 For a software developer and to a business; it is an added overhead, since software developers want to just develop the code and business wants to use it as quickly as possible.
-So it's challenging to keep the balance right.
+So it's challenging to keep the right balance.

-So the fundamental questions here are; how an organization make sure:
+So the fundamental questions for an organization here are:
 1. How to build a S3C, with a policy (as a Code) driving the decision to deploy or not deploy a code in runtime?
 2. Software is built and shipped as quickly as possible without too much of a friction?
 3. Not take more operational overhead by introducing tools to build such a S3C?

-## Few solutions to build a Secure Software Supply Chain
+## Few solutions to build a S3C

 - One answer may be is to put some manual checks and validations before deployment.
 Well, agree, but we all know with rapid development and frequent deployments it is nearly impossible to do such validations manually without impacting the velocity.
 This is not a good answer to question#2.
 - Another option may be to introduce 3rd party tools that validate and attest your software before going to runtime.
 Generally these tools will bring in a lot of operational overhead.
 For example, you need to install these tools somewhere, upgrade them with new versions, monitor them to make sure they are up and running, and many more..
 This is not a good answer to question#3 above.

+Is there a better solution?
 Here comes **Binary Authorization** for rescue.

 ## What is Binary Authorization and Architecture
 So, now let's explore what Binary Authorization is in detail.
 Binary Authorization is a managed service in Google Cloud that helps build deploy-time security controls to ensure only trusted/approved container image can be deployed in the runtimes environments like Google Kubernetes Engine (GKE) or Cloud Run.

 Being a fully managed service, to adopt Binary Authorization you do not have to stand up any infrastructure or build an operations team.
+Just enable the BInary Authorization API in your project and you are ready to go.
-This answers question#3.
+This solves for question#3.

 There are 4 major components to S3C using Binary Authorization:
 1. A Policy - A set of rules defined as Code that governs the deployment of container images.
 Rules in a policy provide specific criteria that an image must satisfy before it can be deployed.
 If policy requires attestations before deployment, you must also set up attestors that can verify attestations before allowing associated images to deploy.